Cognitive Interventions for Traumatic Brain Injury

 “…individuals with TBI may have changes to their personality, trouble with memory, confusion, or poor judgment.
 They may be tired, depressed, or anxious.
 The changes to the brain after TBI can affect people’s ability to do daily activities (occupations).
 It may also affect their roles, such as employee, spouse, parent, and friend.”

 This is where we as occupational therapists come in to help our patients with traumatic or acquired brain injuries live their most productive lives as independently and safely as possible.

 If your is patient agitated, first look at the surrounding environment.
 Is the TV on loudly?
 Are all of the fluorescent lights on brightly?
-Are several family members talking to the patient at once?
+Are several family members talking to the patient or each other at once?
 Do you notice nurses speaking loudly at/in front of the patient?

 Whether your patient is or is not agitated, they all will benefit from low stimulation environments while their brain is healing.
-Be sure to keep this in mind before you bring your patient to a crowded gym.
+Be sure to keep this in mind before you bring your patient to a crowded, loud gym.
 This can be just as detrimental as the above reasons.

 Team Up With Speech Therapy

 Another tremendous benefit will be to collaborate with your patient’s speech therapist to make sure you two are on the same page with cognitive interventions.
 It’s also very important to make sure you aren’t doing the same things!

 Occupational therapy can get muddy with speech therapy since they are also working on attention, memory, problem-solving, etc.

 These treatment ideas tie into ADLs/I-ADLs (these may differ from what works in your setting):